Various containers

 Generator Expressions

-Similar to list comprehensions but uses () instead of [].
+These look like list comprehensions but use () instead of [].

 # List comprehension (uses lots of memory)